lua-rocks/luapi/README.md

       specify this explicitly!
 If it has default value, then it's optional.
       Values `[]`, `[nil]` and `[opt]` are synonims to `[optional]`.
 - [ ] Show doc only for external module fields.
-- [ ] Multiline comments for fields descriptions.
 - [ ] Throw error when function argument name doesn't match with described.
 - [ ] Throw error when described argument type doesn't match with accepted !?
 - [ ] Suppport for OOP: inheritance.